bradtraversy/mern-tutorial/readme.md

 # Goalsetter MERN app

 This is the goalsetter app from the [Learn the MERN Stack](https://www.youtube.com/watch?v=-0exw-9YJBo) series on YouTube.
-It includes the code for the first three videos right now.

 ## Usage

+Rename the .envexample to .env and add your MONGO_URI

 ### Install dependencies